Dick Selma

-Richard Jay Selma (November 4, 1943 – August 29, 2001) was a professional baseball player who was a pitcher in the Major Leagues from 1965 to 1974.
+Richard Jay Selma (November 4, 1943 – August 29, 2001) was an American professional baseball player who was a pitcher in the Major Leagues from 1965 to 1974.
 He played for the New York Mets, Chicago Cubs, San Diego Padres, Philadelphia Phillies, California Angels, and Milwaukee Brewers during his 10-year major league career.

 College and minor league career

 Selma attended Fresno High School and played college baseball at Fresno City College.
 After a year, Selma was signed as an amateur free agent by the Mets on May 28, 1963, and made his Major League debut two seasons later.